wilsonliaows/docs/connectors/quickbooks.md

 ## Different Labels between profit and non-profit versions

-If you are using the non-profit version of QuickBooks, do note that on Workato, certain terms may be labelled differently from what appears in your QuickBooks account.
+If you are using the non-profit version of QuickBooks, note that on Workato, certain terms may be labelled differently from what appears in your QuickBooks account.
 Refer to the table below to know which triggers and actions to use:

 | For Profit                   | Non-Profit                     |